ME-ICA/tedana/docs/governance.rst

 physics, and advanced data processing methods to assume a primary project leader role.
 Even if such a person was interested, it may not benefit the project to overly rely on the existence of one person.
-We developed the following system three goals in mind:
+We developed the following system the following goals in mind:

+- Promote open discussions.
+- Minimize the administrative burden.
+- Strive for consensus.
+- Provide a path for when consensus cannot be achieved.
+- Grow the community.
+- Maximize the `bus factor <https://en.wikipedia.org/wiki/Bus_factor>`_ of the project.
-1. Acknowledge the leadership and time multiple people contribute to our community without demanding more time than any individual can offer.
+- Acknowledge the leadership and time multiple people contribute to our community without demanding more time than any individual can offer.
   Dividing leadership responsabilies into multiple smaller roles also makes it easier to encourage new people to take on a leadership role without fearing that too much work will be required of them.
-2. Identify people who are willing to be the point-people who contribute their expertise to specific areas of the project.
-3. Create a governance structure that will provide a mechanism for making decisions without relying on highly structured systems that may be necessary for larger projects, but would weight a project of our size down with unncessary complexity.

 This governance structure is a work-in-progress.
 We welcome both people who want to take on a leadership role as well as ideas for our to improve